aguirrejuanse/aguirrejuanse/README.md

 # Hey, I'm Juanse 👋🏻

-A Software Developer specializing in React.js and Next.js projects with education and experience in Digital Marketing.
-I like to mix these fields because I can understand the business from the marketing and development areas.
+Software Developer with 5 years of experience leading React and NextJS projects.
+Experienced in building scalable web and mobile solutions.
+Marketing background enhances business insight and fosters a stronger connection between technology, users and client goals.

 Currently I’m living in Mendoza, Argentina, working remotely at Effectus Software — a mobile & web applications development agency.